stashed/docs/docs/reference/operator/stash_run-backup.md

 ### Options

 ```
       --enable-cache              Specify whether to enable caching for restic (default true)
   -h, --help                      help for run-backup
       --host string               Name of the host that will be backed up
       --invoker-kind string       Kind of the backup invoker
       --invoker-name string       Name of the respective backup invoker
       --kubeconfig string         Path to kubeconfig file with authorization information (the master location is set by the master flag).
       --master string             The address of the Kubernetes API server (overrides any value in kubeconfig)
       --max-connections int       Specify maximum concurrent connections for GCS, Azure and B2 backend
       --metrics-enabled           Specify whether to export Prometheus metrics
       --pushgateway-url string    URL of Prometheus pushgateway used to cache backup metrics
       --target-kind string        Kind of the Target
       --target-name string        Name of the Target
+      --target-namespace string   Namespace of the Target
 ```

 ### Options inherited from parent commands